-Elizabeth Cady Stanton, after thirty years warfare for the enfranchisement of woman, is reported as saying that if the ballot were granted fully and freely to women, she would have entered only the vestibule to her emancipation; and that with the conditions that love and freedom would give to her sexual life we could raise a race of gods.
+Elizabeth Cady Stanton, after thirty years devotion to the enfranchisement of woman, said that if the ballot were granted fully and freely to women, she would have entered only the vestibule to her emancipation; and that with the conditions that love and freedom would give to her sexual life she could raise a race of gods.

-Women in every station of life, from the reigning queen of the greatest nation of the earth to the humblest toiler in the hamlet; wives of men expounding the higher law from the pulpit and wives of men in slums, ignorant of all law and justice, all alike, have been subjected to all the inconvenience, suffering and debasement of a chance maternity, while the hearts of intelligent and pure-minded people have been dulled by tradition to the injustice and wrong thus perpetrated upon both mother and child.
+Women in every station of life, from the reigning queen of the greatest nation of the earth to the humblest toiler in the hamlet; wives of men expounding the higher law from the pulpit and wives of men in slums, ignorant of all law and justice, have all alike, been subjected to all the inconvenience, suffering and debasement of chance maternity.
+Thus the hearts of intelligent and pure-minded people have been dulled by tradition to the injustice and wrong thus perpetrated upon both mother and child.

-Women whose intuitions have been trained to lofty purposes and aims will seek and expect best conditions for conception and development of the unborn child, and the child in turn, in its glorified life, will bless her thoughtfulness and fidelity to the law.
+Women whose intuitions have been trained to lofty purposes and aims will seek and expect best conditions for procreation.
+The child in its glorified life will bless her thoughtfulness and fidelity.
 In freedom the behests of love are fulfilled.
-An ideal parentage gives ideal children.
+Ideal parentage gives ideal children.

 It belongs to institutions of learning to remove from sexual science the stigma of secrecy and prudery, and it is the privilege of enlightened womanhood to apply scientific knowledge to the conception and bearing of children; to apply the accumulated wisdom of the ages to the most responsible office of maternity.
 To do this she must be free to exalt her sexual life to the fulfillment of its highest mission.
-In this enlightenment and exaltation, the devoted husband will naturally and freely accord his life to her wishes.
+In this enlightenment and exaltation, the devoted husband will naturally and freely accord his conduct to her wishes.
 Love's commands are always founded on justice; love's obedience is willing obedience.

-Happy he

-With such a mother!
-Faith in womankind

-Beats with his blood, and trust in all things high

-Comes easy to him.
+Happy he with such a mother!
+Faith in womankind Beats with his blood, and trust in all things high comes easy to him.

+CHAPTER VIII

-CHAPTER VIII.
-MARRIED AND MATED.
+MARRIED AND MATED